redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys-ide/4.2-end-to-end/README.md

 ![Controller Workflow Launch](../images/controller-completed-workflow.png)

 ## Step 3 - Investigating Virtual Machine
-To confirm that FT was install, visit the **Console** for our virtual machine named **ad01** and log in using domain credentials:
+To confirm that Codesys was install, visit the **Console** for our virtual machine named **cs01** and log in using domain credentials:

 ![Virtual Machine FT Login](../images/virtual-machine-ad-login.png)

 You should be able to click around and see multiple applications launched.
-Start with the FTView Client file, picture with a trend, and push the "Start" button, or push the "Stop" botton.
+Start with the Codesys IDE file, picture with a trend, and push the "Start" button, or push the "Stop" botton.
 If the pictures are "X"d out it's not communicating with the the Controller (Codesys Group).
 They may not be ready, or maybe there are other issues.

 Next check out the UA Expert application, there you will be able to see how it's communictating with the PLC.